pol4ir/MovementHound/README.md

 7. **Accurate RDP detection**, distinguish authentication success (NLA/CredSSP OK) from real authorization (an actual interactive session).
 8. **Credential support via parameters.**

 PRs welcome, this opened up to the community precisely so it can grow.
-I'm happy to integrate new techniques rather than reinvent wheels.

 ---